JCorellaFSL/Nebula-Protocol/updates/SEPARATION_OF_CONCERNS.md

 ### Q: Do I need to follow this strictly for small projects?

+**A:** Yes, but with appropriate scale:

-**A:** For small projects (3-5 constellations, simple features):
+**For small projects (3-5 constellations, simple features):**
-- Constellations can be very brief (even just goals + success criteria)
+- Constellations: Very brief overviews (goals + success criteria)
-- Star Systems might not be needed at all
-- Focus on getting work done, not documentation bureaucracy
+- Star Systems: 1-2 per constellation with focused technical detail
+- Separation maintained, just smaller documents
+- **Still use the pattern** - prevents bad habits that hurt when scaling

-For complex projects (8+ constellations, 40+ components):
+**For complex projects (8+ constellations, 40+ components):**
+- Constellations: Comprehensive overviews
+- Star Systems: 3-8 per constellation with detailed technical content
 - Strict separation is **critical** for managing complexity
-- Prevents documentation decay
-- Keeps LLM context optimized
+- Prevents documentation decay and keeps LLM context optimized

+**Key:** The pattern is universal.
+Scale varies, not structure.

 ---